-Acquiring Trans4mations credit
+Acquiring Trans4mations Credit

-Students will accrue 18 units of community service and/or cultural event credit during their time at Coker.
-Students may accumulate all of the units in a single area or may divide the total number between the two.
-The number of units awarded for a specific community service or cultural event opportunity is determined by the Trans4mations staff.
+Students must accrue 18 units of community service and/or cultural event credit during their time at Coker.
+These units may be accumulated in a single area, or may be divided between community service and cultural events.
+The number of units awarded for a specific act of service or event is determined by the Office of the Provost.